2019 revision of the SI

-In 2019, four of the seven SI base units specified in the International System of Quantities were redefined in terms of natural physical constants, rather than human artifacts such as the standard kilogram.
-Effective 20 May 2019, the 144th anniversary of the Metre Convention, the kilogram, ampere, kelvin, and mole are now defined by setting exact numerical values, when expressed in SI units, for the Planck constant (h), the elementary electric charge (e), the Boltzmann constant (k_{B}), and the Avogadro constant (N_{A}), respectively.
+In 2019, four of the seven SI base units specified in the International System of Quantities were redefined in terms of natural physical constants, rather than human artefacts such as the standard kilogram.
+Effective 20 May 2019, the 144th anniversary of the Metre Convention, the kilogram, ampere, kelvin, and mole are defined by setting exact numerical values, when expressed in SI units, for the Planck constant (h), the elementary electric charge (e), the Boltzmann constant (k_{B}), and the Avogadro constant (N_{A}), respectively.
 The second, metre, and candela had previously been redefined using physical constants.
 The four new definitions aimed to improve the SI without changing the value of any units, ensuring continuity with existing measurements.
 In November 2018, the 26th General Conference on Weights and Measures (CGPM) unanimously approved these changes, which the International Committee for Weights and Measures (CIPM) had proposed earlier that year after determining that previously agreed conditions for the change had been met.
 These conditions were satisfied by a series of experiments that measured the constants to high accuracy relative to the old SI definitions, and were the culmination of decades of research.

 The previous major change of the metric system occurred in 1960 when the International System of Units (SI) was formally published.
 At this time the metre was redefined: the definition was changed from the prototype of the metre to a certain number of wavelengths of a spectral line of a krypton-86 radiation, making it derivable from universal natural phenomena.
-The kilogram remained defined by a physical prototype, leaving it the only artifact upon which the SI unit definitions depend.
+The kilogram remained defined by a physical prototype, leaving it the only artefact upon which the SI unit definitions depended.
 At this time the SI, as a coherent system, was constructed around seven base units, powers of which were used to construct all other units.
 With the 2019 redefinition, the SI is constructed around seven defining constants, allowing all units to be constructed directly from these constants.
 The designation of base units is retained but is no longer essential to define the SI units.